 Why it matters

 Tax evasion is facilitated by complex and opaque corporate structures and hidden company ownership.
-Governments should establish mandatory, public registers that disclose the beneficial ownership of trust funds and companies to allow ill-gotten gains to be more easily traced.
+Governments should establish mandatory, public registers that disclose the beneficial ownership of trust funds and companies to trace the flow of dirty money easier.
 Enhanced corporate transparency provides information that can monitor behaviour.